 NIJ's SAK project in New Orleans took place over a short (one-year) period and required a quick and clear delineation of the participating partners' responsibilities.
 Within two months of the first planning meeting, the partners signed a memorandum of understanding, and DNA analysis of SAKs began.

 Results of DNA Testing

 There are two types of CODIS matches (referred to as "hits"): offender hits and forensic hits.
-An offender hit occurs when a DNA profile developed from evidence in an alleged crime matches an offender whose DNA profile is already in CODIS.
+An offender hit occurs when a DNA profile developed from evidence in an alleged crime matches an individual whose DNA profile is already in CODIS.
 A forensic hit (sometimes called a case-to-case hit) occurs when a DNA profile developed from evidence in an alleged crime matches a DNA profile from another crime.
 Both types of hits can offer police a new lead or, in cases in which a particular individual is not identified through a DNA profile, at least link cases in which the suspect's identity is unknown.

 Table 1 summarizes CODIS hits in the New Orleans project as of September 1, 2012 (when data were last reported to NIJ).

 N = 178